tiqi-group/supervisor-win/README.rst

 [CLONE] This is a clone of the original.
 It is a specific version for the Windows operating system.

-Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.
+Supervisor is a client/server system that allows its users to control a number of processes on Windows operating system.

 Supported Platforms
 -------------------

-Supervisor has been tested and is known to run on Linux (Ubuntu), Mac OS X (10.4, 10.5, 10.6), and Solaris (10 for Intel) and FreeBSD 6.1.
-It will likely work fine on most UNIX systems.
+Supervisor has been tested and is known to run on Windows 10.

-Supervisor will not run at all under any version of Windows.

 *This is the master branch, which will become Supervisor 4.0.
 The main change from Supervisor 3.x is added support for Python 3, which is still a